Willboydie/Beginner-C/README.md

 Counting the words in a text message.
 An exploration of the use of pointers to change a variables value by simply pointing to different points in memory.

 #### password_login_2.c
 A 4 digit passcode login page.
+Allows any character, and any number of characters as input.
+Warns the passcode must be 4 digits and all numbers.
+Gives 10 attempts.

 #### pointer_types_ASCII.c
 A script displaying the importance of pointer type.
 Gives a key insight into how the computer stores and accesses letters and integers.